spring-attic/spring-hadoop/README.md

 Here are some ways for you to get involved in the community:

-* Get involved with the Spring community on the Spring Community Forums.
-Please help out on the [forum](http://forum.spring.io/forum/spring-projects/data/hadoop) by responding to questions and joining the debate.
+* Get involved with the Spring community on StackOverflow using the [spring-data-hadoop](http://stackoverflow.com/questions/tagged/spring-data-hadoop) tag to post and answer questions.
 * Create [JIRA](https://jira.springframework.org/browse/SHDP) tickets for bugs and new features and comment and vote on the ones that you are interested in.
 * Watch for upcoming articles on Spring by [subscribing](http://spring.io/blog.atom) to the Spring Blog.